AddedInnovation/reCAPTCHA-netFORUM/README.md

 # Installation
 ## Create reCAPTCHA Account
 1. Navigate to [Google reCAPTCHA page](https://www.google.com/recaptcha/admin)
-1. Sign up for account
+1. Sign up for an account
-1. Follow instructions.
+1. Follow the instructions.
 Note: for testing, you can specify "localhost" for your URL

 ## Install netFORUM Components
 1. Download or Clone Repo